jesserichter/Tractable-Black-Hole-Classification-Model/README.md

   - a 'bigger_data` folder containing:
      - `quasars.parquet` which is created from the Chen+ data file and SDSS data.

-Additional data is needed to run the model as a `spectra.parquet` file is too big to be on GitHub (2.4GB) and is stored on *Open Science Foundation* at https://osf.io/6hbqx/.
-Download this and add it to the `bigger_data` sub-folder.

 To create the `quasars.parquet` and `spectra.parquet` files from scratch, download to `bigger_data` an SDSS data file https://data.sdss.org/sas/dr16/eboss/qso/DR16Q/DR16Q_v4.fits, which is described on the relevant [SDSS datamodel webpage](https://dr16.sdss.org/datamodel/files/BOSS_QSO/DR16Q/DR16Q_v4.html).
 Follow instructions in the second cell of `Quasar_mass_ML.ipynb`.